shriya22/first_version_indproj/finalversion.md

 **Approach for the final version**:
 * Decided to modify the plot by adding a trend line for the violations throughout the years as this clearly shows that violations have a decreasing trend.
 * Removed X axis title from the top as it is obvious that it signifies years and quarters.
-* Renamed both the plots that is more effective than just a decription of the plot.
+* Changed the titles of both the plots, as the previous title was not as effective( it was just a description of the plot).
 The new titles can generate discussions and identifies the exact thing the plot is trying to convey.
 * Also provided caption for the map plot that explains how the plot was generated.

 **Final analysis:**
 * Speed violations are decreasing throughout the years as we can see from the first plot.
-We can see that for each quarter throughout the years, there is a decreasing trend except for 2018 quarter 4 which has increased from the previous quarter.But in the long run, it does not make much of a difference.
+We can see that for each quarter throughout the years, there is a decreasing trend except for 2018 quarter 4 which has increased from the previous quarter.But it is very slight and the violations in the lonf run still have the decreasing pattern.
 Hence the trend line is decreasing as the years go by.
 * From the locations of violations we can see that speed violations are slightly more in the north of Chicago as there are many points and darker points in the north as compared to the south.
 This could be because of more population in the north leading to more people violating the rules, or people just driving faster in the north.

 ## 2nd visual:
 Now moving on to more specific analysis of the violations based on certain time trends.
 I wanted to know if there any any patterns based on different, more specific time trends.
 Therefore, violations over the months and during the days of the week was explored.